learn-co-curriculum/js-quotes-practice/README.md

 ## Extend Your Learning

 * Add an edit button to each quote-card that will allow the editing of a quote. _(Hint: there is no 'correct' way to do this.
 You can try creating a hidden form that will only show up when hitting the edit button.)_
-* Add a sort button on the page that I can toggle on and off that will sort the list of quotes by author name (instead of just listing them in order of ID)
+  * Add a sort button that can be toggled on or off.
+When off the list of quotes will appear sorted by the ID.
+When the sort is active, it will display the quotes by author's name, alphabetically.
   * One way of doing this is to sort the quotes in JS after you've retrieved them from the API.
 Try this way first.
   * Another way of doing this is to make a fetch to `http://localhost:3000/quotes?_sort=author`
   * What are the pros and cons in doing the sorting on the client vs. the server?
 Discuss with a partner.